-At current one of the most profitable crops in the agriculture market is Alfalfa.
-A high demand, long term perennial that can be marketed to producers of virtually any specie of livestock.
-In my more frequent travels to Kentucky, Illinois, Indiana and Ohio winterkill is the topic that moves to the top of the list when looking at the liabilities of this royal crop.
+At current one of the most profitable crops in agriculture market is Alfalfa.
+A high demand, long-term perennial that can be marketed to producers of virtually any species of livestock.
+In my more frequent travels to Kentucky, Illinois, Indiana, and Ohio winterkill is the topic that moves to the top of the list when looking at the liabilities of this royal crop.
 Hands down, a perineal crop that produces at higher levels for five or more years is a crop that can be a wise investment.
-According to many experts most fields live from 4 – 8 years, however fields are known to have lived for 20 or more years.
-Obviously a crop that can cost from $200.00 to $400.00 per acre to establish is a huge investment.
+According to many experts, most fields live from 4 – 8 years, however, fields are known to have lived for 20 or more years.
+Obviously, a crop that can cost from $200.00 to $400.00 per acre to establish is a huge investment.
 It’s also obvious that if I can get 8 years of production versus 4 years and maximized production every year my ROI is significantly higher.
-Is it possible for me to stretch that crop out and enjoy the gains and shear beauty of that thick robust stand for another 4 years?
+Is it possible for me to stretch that crop out and enjoy the gains and sheer beauty of that thick robust stand for another 4 years?
 Many producers that I have spoken with really can’t see that far with the possibilities.
 Their argument is that they have never seen a stand that stayed that healthy, and when fed only with the mentality of replacing the nutrients lost, it is no wonder.

 Winterkill area in a low area of a Wisconsin field

 Bruised tap root tissue that will ultimately kill the plant

 Mowing in Kentucky